movalex/BMD_requests/README.md

 3. Scripts with UI should be dockable within native interface

-4. Add modifiers as tools for the flow, like masks
+4. Add modifiers as tools for the flow (like masks)

 5. Add colorcode for expression links